The Ultimate Bike Tour of Japan

-This bike tour runs from Kyoto to Hiroshima.
+This bike tour runs from Kyoto to Onomichi.

 Introducing our most comprehensive bike tour in Japan!
 Discover how this bike-friendly country beautifully blends its ancient cultures and traditions with its vibrant modern world.
-Visit the spiritual home of the Geisha in Japan's former feudal Capital, Kyoto (one of the most enchanting cities in Asia and a beautiful location to tour by bike).
+Visit Japan's former feudal capital, Kyoto: one of the most enchanting cities in Asia and a beautiful location to tour by bike.

 Explore the intriguing island of Shikoku, where only a short trip away from industrial Japan lies a natural wonderland full to the brim of culture.
 This island is famous for its stunning scenery, great cycling on beautiful, well made back roads, and white coated Buddhist pilgrims following the holy 88 temple Shikoku Pilgrimage.

-Pedal down narrow, almost deserted roads through evergreen forests, over wild rivers and through tiny towns, then enjoy panoramic views as you ride huge span bridges over a scattered archipelago on your way to Hiroshima.
+Pedal down narrow, almost deserted roads through evergreen forests, over wild rivers and through tiny towns, then enjoy panoramic views as you ride huge span bridges over the scattered archipelago in the Seto Inland Sea on your way to Hiroshima.
 The cycling is incredible and Japan well accommodated for bike touring!

 This cycle tour explores everything you know as Japan, while at the same time, introducing you to hidden wonders that fuel intrigue.

 10 days duration

 Tour Features & Inclusions